Enforcer/pylint-forbidden-imports/README.rst

 Status
 ======
-This emerged as a standalone experimentation during development of `the Clean Architecture example project`_
+This emerged as a standalone experimentation during development of `the Clean Architecture example project`_ and it has been mostly tested against it.
+If you are willing to try it out against your project and have some suggestions - they are welcomed!
+As well as any code contributions!

 Why?
 ====